Best-Reviewed Marvel Movies, According to Rotten Tomatoes

 Rotten Tomatoes Score: 92%

 The third man to play Spider-Man in less than two decades earned the best reviews of all.
-Critics and moviegoers alike lauded Tom Holland’s portrayal of the teenaged New Yorker, and the film’s upcoming sequel, Spider-Man: Far From Home, is expected to be met with similar reception.
-“It’s a relief to see a superhero engaged in deeply human activities,” Zacharek wrote in TIME’s Doctor Strange review.
+Critics and moviegoers alike lauded Holland’s portrayal of the teenaged New Yorker, and the film’s sequel, Spider-Man: Far From Home, was met with similar reception.
+“It’s a relief to see a superhero engaged in deeply human activities,” Zacharek wrote in TIME’s review.
 This time around, Spidey delivered a “colorful, fun adventure,” Rotten Tomatoes’ critical consensus says.

 Rotten Tomatoes Score: 92%